First revised August 2, 2016; last revised July 18, 2025

 Pañca Nīvaraṇa – Root Causes for an Agitated Mind

-6. Similarly, a peaceful mind will become polluted due to five hindrances (pañca nīvaraṇa).
-They are called “nīvaraṇa” because they cover the mind from seeing right from wrong.
+6. Similarly, a peaceful mind will become polluted due to the five hindrances (pañca nīvaraṇa); obstacle could be another translation for nīvaraṇa (pañca means five).
+These five are called “nīvaraṇa” because they cover the mind from seeing the “true nature of the world”.
 They are kāmaccandha, vyāpāda, thina middha, uddhacca kukkucca, and vicikicchā.

 Kāmaccandha – Main Culprit